PeepalFarm/peepalfarm.github.io/markdown/volunteer.md

 We provide accomodation and 3 vegan meals in exchange for 36 hours of work every week.
 You work 6 hours for 6 days and get one day off each week.
 The day you arrive is your first day off.
 We ask for a minimum 2 week commitment.
 If for any reason you can't commit to this, and want a flexible schedule you will need to pay Rs.
 500 per night to cover your accomodation and meals.
 -->

 The work you will do revolves around **Animal Enrichment**, **Farm work**, and **Housekeeping**.
 More specifically, assisting in [stray animal recovery center](/?p=recovery) (dog walks, brushing animals, poop scooping, flea and tick removal, baths, laundry, feeding infant puppies, playing with dogs) and assisting in the [farm](/?p=farm) (weeding, mulching, preparing new farm patches, digging, planting, moving rocks).
-You might also be work alongside a staff member to assist with animal treatments, kitchen tasks, or construction projects
+You might also be work alongside a staff member to assist with animal treatments, kitchen tasks, or construction projects.

 Apart from these, you're also welcome to use your skills to help us do more good work or improve the space.
-People have contributed by doing art all around the farm, making videos, carpentry, making utility items like a rocket stove, and doing [hacktivism](/?p=hacktivism)!
+People have contributed by doing art all around the farm, making videos, carpentry, making utility items like a rocket stove, and doing [hacktivism](/?p=hacktivism)!If you are a professional who wants to do a specific project with your expertise please describe your skill and project idea in our form when you apply.

 Our Expectations